-Anticipated structural loads in excess of those stated above will need to be addressed in an addendum, since they are not covered by the scope of services of this effort.
+Anticipated structural loads in excess of those stated above will need to be addressed in an addendum, i.e. they are not covered under the scope of work involved with this effort.

 1.2 Scope of Services

 The scope of services for this project includes the following: